onohiroaki/miniDST/README.md

 In mini-DST file, the complex and intermediate collections are removed, and useful information are added, e.g.; number of isolated electrons, muons, jets,...

 In mini-DST file, the following collections are kept from original DST file.
-- PandoraPFOs, BCalRecoParticle (not merged yet)
+- PandoraPFOs, BCalRecoParticle
-- MCParticle (MCParticlesSkimmed in next production)
+- MCParticle
 - PrimaryVertex, PrimaryVertex_RP
-- RecoMCThuthLink, MCTruthRecoLink (kept full relation so far)
+- RecoMCThuthLink, MCTruthRecoLink

 The following collections/variables are added to the mini-DST file.
 - event shape variables (used ThrustReconstruction, Sphere, Fox): these are stored at the header of PandoraPFOs